Homestead Information

 Homestead Q & A

-An estate of homestead is a type of protection for a person’s principal residence.
-There is an automatic homestead protection of one hundred and twenty-five thousand dollars ($125,000) with respect to a home that does not declare a homestead exemption with the Registry of Deeds.
-This automatic protection may be sufficient to protect a deposit made upon the estate; however, it is not likely to be sufficient coverage to protect the full value of your home.
-In order for homeowners in Massachusetts to protect the value of their property up to five hundred thousand dollars ($500,000) per residence, per family, you must file a document called a “Declaration of Homestead”.
-The form is filed at the Registry of Deeds in the county or district where the property is located, referencing the title/deed to the property (Secretary Galvin).
+While this automatic protection may be sufficient to protect a deposit made upon your estate, it’s not likely enough coverage to protect the full value of your home.
+To protect the value of your property up to one million dollars ($1,000,000) per residence, per family, you must file a document called a “Declaration of Homestead”.
+You can file this form at the Registry of Deeds in the county or district where your property is located, referencing the title/deed to the property.

 Who can file a Homestead protection?

-The owner or owners of a home who occupy or intend to occupy the home as a principal residence may file a homestead protection.
-A sole owner, joint tenant, tenant by the entirety, tenant in common, life estate holder, or holder of a beneficial interest in a trust may all be regarded as owners.
-With respect to a home owned by joint tenants or tenants by the entirety, the homestead exemption remains whole and unallocated between the owners.
-If there are more than two (2) joint tenant owners, there is ability to add an additional two hundred and fifty thousand dollars ($250,000) to the exemption amount for additional joint tenants in certain cases.
-With respect to a home owned by multiple owners as either tenants in common or as trust beneficiaries, the homestead exemption shall be distributed among the owners in proportion to each of their ownership interests.
-Manufactured or mobile home owners are also eligible to declare homestead protection under the provisions of the new statute.
+• If the home is held under a joint tenancy or tenancy by the entirety, the homestead exemption remains whole and unallocated between all owners.
+If there are more than two joint tenant owners, you can add an additional two hundred and fifty thousand dollars ($250,000) to the exemption amount in certain cases.
+If your home is owned by multiple owners, as either tenants in common or as trust beneficiaries, the homestead exemption will be distributed among the owners in proportion to each of their ownership interests.

 My home is held in trust, am I entitled to a Homestead protection?

-Yes, effective March 16, 2011, a holder of a beneficial interest in trust is considered an “owner,” eligible for an estate of homestead.
-If your home is owned in trust, only the trustee shall execute a declaration of homestead on behalf of the trust’s beneficiaries.
-The trust declaration and or trustee certificates may also need to be recorded at the Registry of Deeds.
-In the declaration of homestead, the trustee must identify each of the beneficiaries to the trust that occupy or intend to occupy the premises as their principal residence.
-The spouses, if any, of any resident beneficiary must also be identified and each must state whether they also occupy or intend to occupy the premises as their principal residence.
+• In the declaration of homestead, the trustee must identify each of the beneficiaries to the trust that occupy or intend to occupy the premises as their principal residence.
+Any spouses of the resident beneficiaries must also be identified, and each must state whether they also occupy or intend to occupy the premises as their principal residence.

 Where do I file my Homestead?

-Each homestead must be filed in the county or district Registry of Deeds in which the residence is located.
-To acquire a homestead for a mobile home, also referred to as a manufactured home, you must file at the Registry of Deeds in which the mobile home is located.
-The Registry of Deeds must file your manufactured home declaration even though you do not have a deed on record.
+• To acquire a homestead for a mobile home, also referred to as a manufactured home, you must file at the Registry of Deeds in which the mobile home is located.
+The Registry of Deeds must file your manufactured home declaration, even if you don’t have a deed on record.
+Forms are also available from the Secretary’s office, as well as at legal stationery stores or your local attorney’s office.

 How am I protected?